If you have a heart problem, you can take propranolol to:

-It isn't suitable for everyone.
+It is not suitable for everyone.
 To make sure it is safe for you, tell your doctor before starting propranolol if you have:

-- had an allergic reaction to propranolol or any other medicine in the past
+- ever had an allergic reaction to propranolol or any other medicine

 - low blood pressure or a slow heart rate